ALIILAPRO/yun-ir/README.md

 `yun_ir.Yun(token: str)`
 Create a new Yun.ir client instance.

-- Parameters
+- Parameters:

 `token`: Your Yun.ir API token.

 `yun_ir.Yun.short(title: str, url: str) -> dict`
 Shorten a URL using Yun.ir API.

-- Parameters
+- Parameters:

 `title`: Title for the URL.
 `url`: URL to shorten.

-- Returns
+- Returns:

 A dictionary containing the shortened URL, or an error message if the request fails.